 The tool I’m using is called hledger.
 You give it a CSV export from your bank and a “rules file” that tells it how to interpret the data – which column is income, which is expenditure, how to categorise things.
 It then produces reports.

 I’m getting help from Claude in setting this up, which is mildly ironic given that one of my reasons for doing any of this is to reduce dependence on proprietary software that tends to get more expensive over time – something I’ve written about before in the context of posting to my own site first.
-Claude is helping me build something I’ll own outright when we’re done, which feels different from being helped into someone else’s walled garden.
+Claude is helping me build something I’ll own outright when we’re done, and manage myself, which feels different from being helped into someone else’s walled garden.

 The most interesting thing I’ve learned so far: Claude told me not to edit my raw CSV files, even when they contain transactions categorised in ways that aren’t useful to me.
 My instinct was to just go in and fix the data.
 The right approach, it appears, is to leave the CSV alone – a faithful record of what the bank gave me – and instead write rules in a separate file that interpret the data the way I want it.

-Turns out this is part of a broader approach called plain text accounting, which has a small but serious community behind it.
+This is part of a broader approach called plain text accounting, which has a small but serious community behind it.

 What I like about this, once I’d got over my instinct, is that the rules file becomes a kind of audit trail of my thinking.